-- All costs are initially charged to the Statement of Comprehensive Income and classified as operating costs. - When the current ratio of waste to ore is greater than the estimated life-of-mine ratio, a portion of the stripping costs (inclusive of an allocation of relevant overhead expenditure) is capitalised to Development Expenditure. - In subsequent years when the ratio of waste to ore is less than the estimated life-of-mine ratio, a portion of capitalised stripping costs is charged to the Statement of Comprehensive Income as operating costs.
-The amount of production stripping costs capitalised or charged in a financial year is determined so that the stripping expense for the financial year reflects the estimated lifeof-mine ratio.
+- All costs are initially charged to the income statement and classified as operating costs. - When the current ratio of waste to ore is greater than the estimated life-of-mine ratio, a portion of the stripping costs (inclusive of an allocation of relevant overhead expenditure) is capitalised to Development Expenditure. - In subsequent years when the ratio of waste to ore is less than the estimated life-of-mine ratio, a portion of capitalised stripping costs is charged to the income statement as operating costs.
+The amount of production stripping costs capitalised or charged in a financial year is determined so that the stripping expense for the financial year reflects the estimated life-of-mine ratio.
 Changes to the estimated life-of-mine ratio are accounted for prospectively from the date of the change.

-(XII) IMPAIRMENT
+(xii) Impairment